Final Exam Procedures

 Turning in Your Answers and Exams

 Exams taken using Exam 4 will be submitted electronically to the server.
 Our tech staff will be on hand in the exam rooms to assist with any technical problems in submitting theexam.
 If you are not able to submit electronically, raise your hand and wait until tech staff is able to assist you.
 Again, do not type anything or click on anything unless the time caller or tech staff member is standing by you.
 Exams successfully submitted will be listed on the electronic bulletin board in the lobby.
 You should check to be sure your exam number is listed before you leave the building.
-When you hand in your answers in bluebooks, please tuck your bluebooks inside of each other.
-That is, put your second bluebook inside the back cover of your first bluebook, put your third blue book inside the back cover of your second blue book, etc. Please number your blue books, e.g., 1 of 4, 2 of 4, etc.
+When you hand in your answers in bluebooks, please tuck your green books inside of each other.
+That is, put your second green book inside the back cover of your first green book, put your third green book inside the back cover of your second green book, etc. Please number your green books, e.g., 1 of 4, 2 of 4, etc.

 You will also need to hand in your exam and scratch paper.